stigwue/iriki/README.md

 App is non-Iriki code.
 It can reside anywhere as long as it is pointed to in the application configuration.
 When a request is made, a matching model is first looked for in application space.
 If not found, then the engine folder will be searched.

-### Vendors
+### Vendor

-Vendors contain third-party code.
-Some of it provided via composer.
+Vendor contain third-party code managed by composer.

 ## To Do